intel-retail/automated-self-checkout/security.md

 #  Reporting a Vulnerability

-Please report any security vulnerabilities in this project utilizing the guidelines here.
+Please report any security vulnerabilities in this project utilizing the guidelines here